 However, Not All Hoarding is Compulsive

-University of California School of Medicine researchers believe that hoarding – and saving for that matter – can be the outer sign of underlying neuro-psychiatric states.
+University of California School of Medicine researchers believe that hoarding can be the outer sign of underlying neuro-psychiatric states.
 Possibilities include autism, dementia, eating disorders, psychotic disorders, and general mental deterioration.

-However, obsessive-compulsive disorder (OCD) has the strongest link to the condition, because between 25% and 40% of those affected also hoard compulsively.
+However, obsessive-compulsive disorder (OCD) has the strongest link to the condition.
+Between 25% and 40% of those affected also hoard compulsively.
 Therefore, the School of Medicine reserves judgement on whether a dominant link exists between OCD and hoarding.

 Behavioural Indications for Compulsive Hoarding